 The Transmission Owner participates in SERTP described herein and on the Regional Planning Website, a link to which is found on the Transmission Owner's OASIS.
-The other transmission owners and transmission providers that participate in this Southeastern Regional Transmission Planning Process are identified on the Regional Planning Website ("Sponsors").
+The Transmission Owner and the other transmission owners and transmission providers that participate in this Southeastern Regional Transmission Planning Process are identified on the Regional Planning Website ("Sponsors").